molab-itp/content-2026-itp/weeks/02_swift.md

 ## Homework Week02

-- iphone cable and (optional) headphones
+- bring iphone cable and (optional) headphones

 - continue learning Swift programming fundamentals and document your progress on your wiki page